thegetty/provenance-research/content/appendix-1.md

 #### [Open Access Digitized Auction Catalogues]{.mark}

-[Auction houses often maintain some recent auction information online, and many make available some information from sales from the past few decades.
+Auction houses often maintain some recent auction information online, and many make available some information from sales from the past few decades.
 However, online lot information often excludes lots removed from sales, unlike print catalogues, and photographs and full sale information are often not available for older sales.
 Accessibility of catalogues in downloadable formats varies widely.
-Some smaller firms do not maintain online result lists or lot information, and access to past catalogues for regional auction houses is often quite limited (see also our discussion of auction and sales catalogues in]{.mark} [chapter 2](file:///Users/rbarth/Desktop/chap2-Auction%20and%20Sales%20Catalogues)).
+Some smaller firms do not maintain online result lists or lot information, and access to past catalogues for regional auction houses is often quite limited (see also our discussion of auction and sales catalogues in [chapter 2](/2/#auction-and-sales-catalogues)).

 **[Bibliothèque de l'Institut national d'histoire de l'art, collections Jacques Doucet]{.mark}**